sxs-collaboration/spectre/docs/Installation/Installation.md

    docker run -v SPECTRE_ROOT:SPECTRE_ROOT --name CONTAINER_NAME \
               -i -t sxscollaboration/spectrebuildenv:latest /bin/bash
    ```
+   - `-v SPECTRE_ROOT:SPECTRE_ROOT` binds the directory SPECTRE_ROOT outside the
+   container to SPECTRE_ROOT inside the container.
+In this way, files in the
+   SPECTRE_ROOT on your host system (outside the container) become accessible
+   within the container through the directory SPECTRE_ROOT inside the
+   container.
+If you wonder why the same SPECTRE_ROOT needs to be used for
+   both inside and outside the container, which is why `SPECTRE_ROOT` is
+   repeated in the command above with seperated by a colon, please see one of
+   the notes below regarding `-v` flag.
    - The `--name CONTAINER_NAME` is optional, where CONTAINER_NAME is a name
    of your choice.
 If you don't name your container, docker will generate an
    arbitrary name.